afalco/grover-rudolph-practical-implementation/docs/HARDWARE_TRIANGULUM.md

 - handshake timeouts / reconnect loops
 - sporadic job failures that disappear on retry

-These are typically not algorithmic errors, but connectivity/session instability.
+These are typically not algorithmic errors, but connectivity or session instability.

-### 3.2 Mitigations used in this repo
+### 4.2 Mitigations used in this repository

 The hardware runner implements: